GoogleCloudPlatform/opentelemetry-operations-js/README.md

 # OpenTelemetry Operations Exporters for JavaScript

-The packages in this repository support Node.js version 10 and above.
+The packages in this repository support all [officially supported Node.js versions](https://nodejs.org/en/about/releases/) (10, 12, 14, 15).

 ## OpenTelemetry Google Cloud Trace Exporter